Danilo Pérez: 1989–1992 in Gillespie's United Nation Orchestra

+The orchestra's 1990 album Live at the Royal Festival Hall won a Grammy Award.
+Pérez remained a member of the orchestra until Gillespie's passing in 1992.

+The other event was when he returned to his native Panama to perform for the first time with his own ensemble made up of musicians from the United States and Spain: "I went to Panama in 1989 and right after I arrived, the U.S. invasion happened.
+I performed the concert anyway (I thought, if I die, I prefer to die playing).
+That day, people for and against the invasion came together to listen to music.
+That's the power of music."

+Subsequent career

-In 1993 Pérez turned his focus to his own work as a bandleader and composer and has gone on to release eleven albums as a leader.
-Perez released his first album, Danilo Perez, on the Novus label.
-In 1994, at the age of 27, Perez released what is considered his most personal album, The Journey, a musical account of the torturous trip enslaved Africans made across the oceans in the hulls of the slave ships.
+In 1993, Pérez turned his focus to his own work as a bandleader and composer and has gone on to release eleven albums as a leader.
+Pérez released his first album, Danilo Perez, on the Novus label.

+In 1994, at the age of 27, Pérez released what is considered his most personal album, The Journey, a musical account of the torturous trip enslaved Africans made across the oceans in the hulls of the slave ships.
 The album made it to the top ten jazz lists of New York's Village Voice, the New York Times, Billboard, and the Boston Globe.
-It also allowed Perez to become a recognizable name in the jazz community.
-Critics have hailed The Journey, Perez's second recording, for its quality of composition and incorporation of Pan-African influences into a jazz context.
-Perez set up the album as a dream series tracing the route of slaves, stolen or sold from their homes and transported across the sea.
+It also allowed Pérez to become a recognizable name in the jazz community.
+Critics have hailed The Journey, Pérez's second recording, for its quality of composition and incorporation of Pan-African influences into a jazz context.
+Pérez set up the album as a dream series tracing the route of slaves, stolen or sold from their homes and transported across the sea.
 The Journey begins with "The Capture", makes its way through "The Taking", "Chains", "The Voyage", and finishes with "Libre Spiritus".
-According to Minstrel Music Network, "On The Journey, Perez ... seeks to blur the distinctions between musical styles, through his all-encompassing vision, and (by implication) to eradicate the distinctions between those people native to the Americas, and the Africans and Europeans who mixed with them to cast the alloy of multiculturalism."
+According to Minstrel Music Network, "On The Journey, Pérez ... seeks to blur the distinctions between musical styles, through his all-encompassing vision, and (by implication) to eradicate the distinctions between those people native to the Americas, and the Africans and Europeans who mixed with them to cast the alloy of multiculturalism."
+Pérez was also in three tracks on the Arturo Sandoval Grammy-winning 1994 album Danzón (Dance On).

 In 1995 Pérez was appointed to the faculty of the New England Conservatory.
-In the year 1996 he released Panamonk, a tribute to Thelonious Monk which DownBeat named "One of the most important jazz piano albums in the history".
-He also performed at the 1996 Summer Olympics in Atlanta with Wynton Marsalis.
-Mr Perez also performed as a special guest at President Bill Clinton's Inaugural Ball.
-He also played the piano on the Bill Cosby TV show theme song, and participated in the Arturo Sandoval Grammy-winning album, Danzon.

-He received his first commission in 1995 from the Concorso Internazionale di Composizione.
+Pérez received his first commission in 1995 from the Concorso Internazionale di Composizione.
 He immediately began applying the concepts he had been working on in the jazz setting of merging the multiple musical languages and the cultural traditions they represent to large scale compositions.
-The resulting work, Pan-American Suite, a double concerto for vibraphone, piano and orchestra combined the musical traditions of Panamanian folk music and western classical forms and was premiered by Gary Burton and the composer in the soloist roles.
+The resulting Pan-American Suite double concerto for vibraphone and piano with orchestra combined the musical traditions of Panamanian folk music and western classical forms and was premiered by Gary Burton and Pérez as soloists.